 All these songs were instantly composed, nearly always in one take, recorded moments after the poetry was written.
 My creative process in composing these songs is very much like my mother’s intuitive style of painting, where you rapidly place quick gestures spontaneously on the page and then polish and refine them over time to see what emerges.
 I love mixing and mastering the music for this reason.

 Some songs include layers of voices, drawing from background in working with sound poetry, notably in bpNichol’s workshop production of A Space Opera many moons ago.
-I’ve included a passage from a bpNichol work in the track Close Call somewhere inside the collage of voices reciting their mutual dreams.
+I’ve included a passage from a bpNichol work in the track Close Call somewhere inside the collage of voices reciting their mutual dreams after the library fairies tossed his chapbook in my lap while editing.
 You can learn more about bpNichol and his work at the bpNichol archive.

 Channeling the spirits of place, the genius loci, in the Boréal forest turns out to include a lot of Canadian wildlife.
 I discovered that it is hard to capture the spirits in places on scraps of land where people have just passed through quickly or sometimes not at all.
 Sometimes I felt as though I was conversing more deeply with the local plant and wildlife.

 It was my father that blasted Eric Dolphy (mentioned in the opening track) in a remote cabin within earshot of the jackrabbits and later I remembered our friend Misha Mengelberg telling us about Dolphy improvising with birdsong.
 Misha himself did some great work with parrots.
 I mention these two free jazz culture heroes to give context to the world I’ve been living in, the music I was raised with, and to explain why I insist on doing such unusual things like instant composing.
 And here’s another …